Aperol Negroni

 The Aperol Negroni taste test

-You can do the same and compare three Negronis.
+You’ll make three Negronis.
 Make one with sweet vermouth like in this recipe.
-Make one with dry vermouth, called the Contessa.
+Make one with an ounce of dry vermouth.
 And make one with a half ounce of the two.
+If you do this comparison, please leave a comment to let me know which you prefer!

 The classic Negroni is made with a London dry gin like Tanqueray, Beefeater, or Bombay Sapphire.
 These are juniper-forward gins with fewer distracting botanicals.